 The subject site is located at 1137 Ogilvie Road in Ottawa, situated at the northeast corner of the intersection of Ogilvie Road and Cummings Avenue.
 Throughout this report, Ogilvie Road is considered as project south.
-The proposed development comprises a 30-storey mixed-use residential building, inclusive of a 4-storey podium to the north of the building and a 6-storey podium to the south.
+The proposed development comprises a 30-storey mixed-use residential building, inclusive of a 4-storey podium to the north of the building and a 6-storey podium to the south, which includes an exterior amenity space.
 The building is topped with a mechanical penthouse (MPH).
 A drive aisle extends from Cummings Avenue to the northwest of the subject site, providing access to a parking ramp, surface parking to the north, a loading area, and a drop-off/pick-up area to the east of the proposed building.
 A privately-owned publicly accessible space (POPS) is located along the southeast elevation of the subject site.

 Above three underground parking levels, the ground floor of the proposed development includes an amenity/commercial space along the south elevation, a residential main entrance with a lobby to the inner northeastern corner of the building, shared building support spaces to the northeast, and residential spaces throughout the remainder of the level.
-An amenity patio is located to the south of the building along Ogilvie Road.
 Levels 2-30 are reserved for residential occupancy, while the Penthouse Level includes mechanical spaces, as well as interior and exterior amenity spaces.